botvsbot/SFMovies/README.md

 * Clean up unicode characters (tilde and ampersand)
 * App currently populates lat/lng by querying google maps location api from client side.
 Need to modify it to query from server side.
 * Enable automatic update of the AWS database by periodically scrapping the data from DataSF.
+* The home page is http://salty-dawn-5939.herokuapp.com/movies and not the root link.
+Need to make modifications to the urls.py file to make sure the root link is redirected to home page.